 You know how important it is to learn a new language these days.
 There’s no point to me making the case that a second language can have tremendous impacts on your physical, mental and financial health—since you’ve already made the big decision to start studying.

 Now you’re really at the initial stages of your language acquisition journey.

 Lucky for you, this post deals with how to start your language journey right.
 And let me tell you right now—your journey should begin with the books that I’m going to be introducing to you.

 And to that I’d say, “Yes, books.
 Because they’re going to put everything—the online course, the app, the practice sessions—into proper perspective.”

-In fact, why don’t I tell you right now why it’s important to read a book about general language learning.
+In fact, why don’t I tell you right now why it’s important to read the best language learning books out there.